benwhitman/holibot/readme.md

 * Add this token as an extra environment variable to the AWS Lambda function holibot-prod-handler called SlackToken.
 * Back in your Slack app page under *Settings* > *Manage Distribution* click the 'Add to Slack' button.

+> Note: Users' email addresses must be the same in Slack as they are in Timetastic for Holibot to work.

+`
 aws lambda update-function-configuration --environment "Variables={SlackToken=<your Slack Oauth token>}" --function-name holibot-prod-handler
+`